HubPages is a one-of-a-kind online community of writers, editors, artists, and everyday enthusiasts sharing expertise and information.

 - Instead of downloading or cutting/pasting a table from another publication to use in an article, it's always better to create your own table.
 Unless you can verify with complete certainty that the table is in the CC for commercial use, you should treat tables as you would any copyrighted photo or image.

-Adding a ToC to the top of a longer article helps to give readers a heads-up about what answers they will find.
-Numbered or bulleted lists of content also help information convert to Featured Snippets, so they’re a good thing to add if necessary and possible (e.g. on reviews of many items and long articles that span multiple topics).
+Numbered or bulleted lists of the sections in your article may also help search engines convert information into featured snippets, so they're a good thing to add if appropriate and possible (e.g., on reviews of many items or long articles that span multiple aspects of a topic).

-Note: Short articles and articles with a structure that’s already very strong probably don’t need a ToC.
+Note: Short articles and articles with a structure that's already very strong probably don't need an SP.

 Adding CC Images